jrmeyerhofer/LITA2017/Lesson_7/README.md

 ```
 10. Save your file to your Desktop.
-11. Copy the values from F2:F7 in your Google Sheet into the UL list object where it says LIST INDEX HERE.
+11. Copy the values from F2:F7 in your Google Sheet into the UL list object where it says "LIST INDEX HERE".
 12. Save and then open the file in a browser.
 You should see a nice new book list:
 ![Image of final new book list](booklist.png)
 13. Test the New Book List by clicking on the sort and searching for 'oval'.